CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

     ![Serial Quantity](./media/serial-quantity.png)

-To show and edit UDF fields assigned to to Table Pick Receipt: Required Items user have to choose to show them in WMS Custom Configuration.
+To show and edit UDF fields assigned to to Table Pick Receipt: Required Items user have to choose to show them in CompuTec WMS Custom Configuration.

     ![UDF Pick Receipt](./media/udf-pick-receipt.png)